chansen/c-utf8-valid/README.md

 All routines in this library are safe to use on untrusted input.

-**All decoded codepoints are within the Unicode scalar value range.** The DFA structurally rejects non-shortest-form encodings, surrogates (U+D800–U+DFFF), and codepoints above U+10FFFF.
+**All decoded codepoints are within the Unicode scalar value range.** The DFA structurally rejects non-shortest-form encodings, surrogate halves (U+D800–U+DFFF), and codepoints above U+10FFFF.
 These cannot appear in the output of any decoding or transcoding function.

 **No dynamic allocation.** All functions operate on caller-supplied buffers with no heap allocation, no global mutable state, and no use of `errno`.